openvinotoolkit/datumaro/docs/source/docs/explanation/formats/segment_anything.md

 ```

 If your dataset is not following the above directory structure,
-it cannot detect and import your dataset as the Segment Anything format properly.
+it cannot detect and import your dataset as the SA-1B format properly.

 To make sure that the selected dataset has been added to the project, you can
 run `datum project pinfo`, which will display the project information.

 ## Export to other formats

-It can convert Datumaro dataset into any other format [Datumaro supports](/docs/data-formats/supported_formats/).
+It can convert the dataset into any other formats [Datumaro supports](/docs/data-formats/supported_formats/).
 To get the expected result, convert the dataset to formats
 that support the specified task.